 The parameters in this screen are for system designers, service personnel, and technically competent users only.
-The best advice is to alter only those settings that you thoroughly understand.
+Only modify those settings that you completely understand.

-BIOS setting Description Setting options Effect predeter chipset p chipset The auto configuration option selects predetermined optimal values for the chipset parameters.
+BIOS setting Meaning Setting options Effect Auto configuration uto configuration The auto configuration option selects predetermined optimal values for the chipset parameters.
 When Disabled, chipset parameters revert to setup information stored in CMOS RAM.
-Enabled Activates the function.
-Disabled Deactivates the function.
+Enabled Enables this function.
+Disabled Disables this function.
 DRAM timing The value in this field depends on performance parameters of the installed memory chips (DRAM).
 Do not change the value from the factory setting unless you install new memory that has a different performance rating than the original DRAM.
 50 ns, 60 ns, 70 ns DRAM RAS# precharge time The precharge time is the number of cycles it takes for the RAS to accumulate its charge before DRAM refresh.
 If insufficient time is allowed, refresh may be incomplete and the DRAM may fail to retain data.